keboola/developers-docs/cli/github-integration/index.md

 ## Pull

 The Pull workflow is set to run automatically every five minutes to [pull](/cli/commands/pull/) the changes from the project in Keboola Connection.
-If it finds any changes it creates a commit to the repository.
+If it finds any changes, it creates a commit to the repository.

-Note that GitHub does not guarantee periodic running in exact times so that the triggers may be delayed a few minutes depending on the current GitHub Actions workload.
+*Note: GitHub does not guarantee periodic running at exact times.
+The triggers may be delayed a few minutes depending on the current GitHub Actions workload.*

 {: .image-popup}
 ![Screenshot -- A commit by Pull action](/cli/github-integration/pull-commit.jpg)